CompNet/Orleans/README.md

 	- main-generation.R:	Generates dummy data, to be used to test the other scripts, in absence of actual data.
+							Some parameters can be tuned cf. the 'TODO' marks inside the script.
 							It generates certain files:
 			- data.txt:	Contains the raw data.
 Actual data must also respect the same tabular format.